seedcase-project/seedcase-sprout/README.md

 ### Installation for users

-To install Seedcase Sprout as a user, you will need to have `pip`, and `pipenv` installed.
-Once you've ensured that these are up-to-date, you can use the following command to install Seedcase Sprout:
+To install Seedcase Sprout as a user, you will need to have `pip` installed.
+Once you've ensured that it is up-to-date, you can use the following command to install Seedcase Sprout:

 ``` bash
 pip install seedcase_sprout@git+https://github.com/seedcase-project/seedcase-sprout